Sixjay/Sixjay/README.md

 ---

-I'm a solution-driven engineer with a passion for building scalable, secure, and automated systems.
-I specialize in bridging software development and operations to enable teams to deliver faster with confidence.
-I bring a full-stack mindset with a DevOps execution model.
+I'm a passionate engineer with a hybrid backgound in software development and DevOps practices.
+I enjoy building scalable, secure, and maintainable systems—while bridging the gap between development and operations to enable faster and more reliable delivery.

 ---